Buying property in Fukuoka?

 What property type will give the best return in Fukuoka over 5 years as of 2026?

-As of early 2026, well-located condominiums in central Fukuoka are expected to deliver the best total return over five years, combining capital appreciation with rental income potential.
+As of early 2026, well-located condos in Fukuoka's central wards are the property type expected to deliver the best total return over the next 5 years, combining moderate price appreciation with some of the highest and most stable rental yields available in any major Japanese city.

 How will new infrastructure projects affect property prices in Fukuoka over 5 years?